Flood Advisory issued for Fairfield by NWS - News Break

 Flood Advisory issued for Fairfield by NWS

-Effective: 2021-07-09 08:56:00 EDT Expires: 2021-07-09 12:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-08 14:10:00 EDT Expires: 2021-07-08 21:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Fairfield The National Weather Service in Upton has issued a * Urban and Small Stream Flood Advisory for Southern Fairfield County in southern Connecticut Southeastern Bergen County in northeastern New Jersey Eastern Essex County in northeastern New Jersey Hudson County in northeastern New Jersey Union County in northeastern New Jersey Bronx County in southeastern New York Kings (Brooklyn) County in southeastern New York Nassau County in southeastern New York New York (Manhattan) County in southeastern New York Queens County in southeastern New York Richmond (Staten Island) County in southeastern New York Western Suffolk County in southeastern New York Southern Westchester County in southeastern New York * Until 930 AM EDT. * At 829 AM EDT, Doppler radar indicated heavy rain across portions of the region, mainly Nassau County NY as well as Southern Westchester NY.
-This will cause urban and small stream flooding.
-In addition, there are some areas of residual flooding from earlier rainfall such as Rahway River at Springfield NJ.
-This river stage is expected to subside below flood stage over the next hour. * Some locations that will experience flooding include Newark, Jersey City, Jamaica, Yonkers, Elizabeth, Stamford, Flatbush, New Rochelle, Flushing, Bayonne, White Plains, Mott Haven, Levittown, Hoboken, Plainfield, East Tremont, Freeport, Linden, Valley Stream and Long Beach.alerts.weather.gov
+Target Area: Fairfield The National Weather Service in Upton has issued a * Flood Advisory for Southern Fairfield County in southern Connecticut Bergen County in northeastern New Jersey Northeastern Essex County in northeastern New Jersey Eastern Passaic County in northeastern New Jersey Rockland County in southeastern New York Central Westchester County in southeastern New York * Until 915 PM EDT. * At 615 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+Minor flooding is ongoing or expected to begin shortly in the advisory area.
+Between 1 and 3 inches of rain have fallen. * Some locations that will experience flooding include Yonkers, Paterson, Stamford, Norwalk, Passaic, White Plains, Wayne, Bloomfield, Hackensack, Port Chester, Bergenfield, Paramus, Ossining, Ridgewood, New Canaan, Monsey, Rutherford, Nanuet, Rye and Ramsey.
+Additional rainfall amounts up to 1 inch are expected over the area.
+This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0